 Tell us about your character:

-Do you sympathise with your character or have respect for the way that they operate?
+Do you sympathise with your character or have respect for the way they operate?

 Do you share similar personality traits with your character?